Jamesits/dropWPBT/README.md

 ### What is WPBT?

-[WPBT](https://download.microsoft.com/download/8/A/2/8A2FB72D-9B96-4E2D-A559-4A27CF905A80/windows-platform-binary-table.docx) is an ACPI table in your firmware allowing your computer vendor to run a program every time Windows (8 or later) boots.
+[Windows Platform Binary Table (WPBT)](https://download.microsoft.com/download/8/A/2/8A2FB72D-9B96-4E2D-A559-4A27CF905A80/windows-platform-binary-table.docx) is an ACPI table in your firmware allowing your computer vendor to run a program every time Windows (8 or later) boots.
 This is a convenient method for computer vendors to force the installation of a service program or an anti-theft software, but this also means your fresh installed Windows will have potentially unwanted 3rd party programs running straight on the first boot, and the end user would have basically no control over it.
 Also, firmware is not updated as frequently as your OS or everyday software, which means if there is a security vulnerability in the WPBT-loaded program, a fair number of users might never get the update.

 A lot PC vendors ([Lenovo](https://borncity.com/win/2017/12/06/vendors-rootkit-windows-platform-binary-table-wpbt/), [ASUS](https://www.dpreview.com/forums/thread/4438288), etc.) are known to utilize WPBT table to run their own programs on the consumer's computer.